Gallagher, Price help Canadiens win fourth straight

 Mantha tied it for Detroit 1:04 later with his 12th goal.
 Tatar’s power-play goal with 4:17 left in the first period gave the Red Wings a 2-1 lead.

 NOTES: The win was coach Claude Julien’s 100th with the Canadiens. ...
-Montreal C Jonathan Drouin (5-12-17) did not play because of a lower-body injury. ...
+Montreal C Jonathan Drouin (5-12-17) did not play because of a lower-body injury.
+“I don’t have any update,” Julien said.
+“He’s at home, getting therapy, but I don’t know beyond that.” ...
 Detroit D Trevor Daley returned after missing two games with a neck stinger. ...
-Canadiens G Carey Price was in goal and got the win after making 27 saves in Wednesday night’s victory over Ottawa. ...
 Red Wings RW Martin Frk didn’t play because of a groin injury. ...
 Detroit C Scott Wilson was a healthy scratch. ...
 Montreal’s healthy scratches were Ds Joe Morrow and Brandon Davidson.